 Good for simplifying complex processes, Power Apps can also help ensure that everyone is able to contact their colleagues and customers whenever they need to, using any means necessary.
 That might mean line-of-business apps that help employees keep doing their jobs, customer-facing apps that support smooth interactions, all supported by a digital infrastructure that enables work to continue no matter how many miles there are between team members.

 As you will no doubt have discovered yourself, people are working more flexible hours on the days they’re at home – that’s one of the big attractions of hybrid working.
 They no longer have to worry about a commute, but they might have to factor in one half of the daily school run, for example.
 Early birds and night owls are finding they have an opportunity to please themselves with these new ways of working.

 Working within these less rigid structures, Power Apps and Teams can facilitate effective collaboration to ensure that deadlines are still being met and that meetings still happen, even though team members might be working to different schedules.

 If multiple approvals are needed, for example, with people working different shifts in different locations, a simple Power App can set up a system and ensure the process is completed efficiently and cost-effectively.

-Another advantage of teaming up with a Microsoft Gold Partner like Resonate to help your transition to full-time hybrid working is the library of useful apps that we’re adding to all the time to make life easier and more efficient for companies like yours.
+Another advantage of teaming up with a certified Microsoft Partner like Resonate to help your transition to full-time hybrid working is the library of useful apps that we’re adding to all the time to make life easier and more efficient for companies like yours.